Snowflyt/typora-copilot/README.md

 **⚠️ Warning:** This plugin is still in development and may not work properly.
 Please use it with caution.

-_This plugin has not been fully tested on Linux, but it should work properly._

 ## Compatibility

 _\*Note: `/` means not tested._